IABTechLab/uid2docs/api/v2/guides/custom-publisher-integration.md

 No, publishers do not need to decrypt tokens.

 ### How will I be notified of user opt-out?
 The token refresh process handles user opt-outs.
-The [GET /token/refresh](../endpoints/get-token-refresh.md) returns empty identity and the optout status for the user.
+The [POST /token/refresh](../endpoints/post-token-refresh.md) returns empty identity and the optout status for the user.
 To resume using UID2-based targeted advertising, the user needs to log in again to re-establish the UID2 identity.

 ### Where should I make token generation calls, from the server or client side?

 UID2 tokens must be generated only on the server side after authentication.
-In other words, to ensure that the API key used to access the service remains secret, the [GET /token/generate](../endpoints/get-token-generate.md) endpoint must be called only from the server side.
+In other words, to ensure that the API key used to access the service remains secret, the [POST /token/generate](../endpoints/post-token-generate.md) endpoint must be called only from the server side.

 ### Can I make token refresh calls from the client side?

 Yes.
-The [GET /token/refresh](../endpoints/get-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.
+The [POST /token/refresh](../endpoints/post-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

 ### What is the uniqueness and rotation policy for UID2 token?